|

 the 4th earl of Lennox) and shook up the Scottish upper crust.

-Instead of bringing about a smooth
+Instead of a smooth

 shift of power within the noble families, struggle